Causal Inference in Randomized Trials with Partial Clustering: Abstract

 \section{Abstract}

-In many randomized trials, participants are grouped into clusters, such as neighborhoods or schools, and these clusters are assumed to be the independent unit.
-This assumption, however, might not reflect the underlying dependence structure, with serious consequences to statistical power.
-First, consider a cluster randomized trial where participants are artificially grouped together for the purposes of randomization.
-For intervention participants the groups are the basis for intervention delivery, but for control participants the groups are dissolved.
-Second, consider an individually randomized group treatment trial where participants are randomized and then post-randomization, intervention participants are grouped together for intervention delivery, while the control participants continue with the standard of care.
-In both trial designs, outcomes among intervention participants will be dependent within each cluster, while outcomes for control participants will be effectively independent.
-We use causal models to non-parametrically describe the data generating process for each trial design and formalize the conditional independence in the observed data distribution.
-For estimation and inference, we propose a novel implementation of targeted minimum loss-based estimation (TMLE) accounting for partial clustering and the imbalanced dependence structure.
+In some randomized trials, participants are not independent from another.
+The dependence, also referred to as ``clustering," may arise due to shared environmental factors, interactions between individuals, and/or the delivery of the intervention.
+For example, in some cluster randomized trials (CRTs), pre-existing clusters (such as neighborhoods or schools) are enrolled, randomized to the study conditions, and serve as the basis of delivery of the intervention or control.
+Such CRTs are considered to be ``fully clustered'': participants are dependent within clusters.
+In contrast, ``partially clustered'' trials contain a mix of participants that are dependent within clusters and participants that are completely independent of all others.
+One example of this design is a trial where participants are artificially grouped together for the purposes of randomization only; then, for intervention participants, the groups are the basis for intervention delivery, while control participants are un-grouped and continue with standard practice.
+Another example is an individually randomized group treatment trial (IRGTT) where participants are individually randomized and, post-randomization, intervention participants are grouped together for intervention delivery, while the control participants remain un-grouped and continue with with a standard practice or experience an alternate (ungrouped) intervention.
+For these three trial designs, we use causal models to non-parametrically describe the data generating process and formalize the dependence in the observed data distribution.
+In the process, we show that despite the different randomization approach, both partially clustered designs can be represented with the same dependence structure.
+Therefore, we can use the same statistical methods for estimation and inference of causal effects in these partially clustered trials.
+Specifically, we propose a novel implementation of targeted minimum loss-based estimation (TMLE) for partially clustered trials.
 TMLE is a model-robust approach, leverages covariate adjustment and machine learning to improve precision, and facilitates estimation of a large set of causal effects.
-In finite sample simulations, TMLE achieved comparable or markedly higher statistical power than common alternatives.
-Finally, application of TMLE to real data from the SEARCH-IPT trial resulted in 20-57\% efficiency gains, demonstrating the real-world consequences of our proposed approach.\\[16pt] \textit{Keywords:} cluster randomized trials, efficiency, group randomized trials, IRGTT, machine learning, partial clustering, TMLE
+In finite sample simulations, TMLE achieved comparable or had markedly higher statistical power than common alternatives for partially clustered designs.
+Finally, application of TMLE to real data from the SEARCH-IPT trial resulted in 20-57\% efficiency gains, demonstrating the real-world consequences of our proposed approach.